mathewgomas-alfred/mathewgomas.io/reference_manual/render_animation.rst

 ffmpeg.exe is what Krita uses to do all of its animation export magic.
 Now that it is hooked up, let us test it out.

-Let's make an animated GIF. in the Render Animation dialog, change the :guilabel:`Render As`  field to "GIF image".
+Let's make an animated GIF.
+In the Render Animation dialog, change the :guilabel:`Render As`  field to "GIF image".
 Choose the file location where it will save with the "File" menu below.
 I just saved it to my desktop and called it "export.gif".
 When it is done, you should be able to open it up and see the animation.

 .. warning::

-    By default, FFMPEG will render MP4 files with a too new codec, which means that windows media player won't be able to play it.
-So for windows, select "baseline" for the profile instead of "high422" before rendering.
+    By default, FFMPEG will render MP4 files with a too new codec, which means that Windows Media Player won't be able to play it.
+So for Windows, select "baseline" for the profile instead of "high422" before rendering.

 .. note::